UvuvDev/ScallopShell/README.md

 DO NOT HAVE SPACES IN THE DESCRIPTION.
 I am using scanf("%p %s %c") it will break the entire code.

 If you make the Address 0xF0, it'll allow you to break on every call of the instruction mnemonic (which you use the description for).
 You still have to write a symbol type, I just use "b" since it's a breakpoint.

+Special cases are for "m" and "l", they have extra arguments.

+- For M, you give one extra address after the type which will create a range of addresses that will be commented during runtime

+- For L, you give an extra address AND a number specifying how many times you want to display this loop.
+Useful for when you have a loop repeating hundreds or thousands of times (like encrypting).
+0 means it will never print, -1 will make it always print, and anything above 0 will be valid.
+Otherwise looks like a memory map.

+## LibC printing

+Scallop Shell will tell you when $RIP is equal to a symbol from LibC and will tell you what that symbol is.
+This is very useful for readability. *Be aware that malware will often jump a few instructions ahead of the target symbol.
+If you believe it's doing this, you will have to run through LibC itself by commenting the continue statement in asm_dump.cpp through source code modification.*